nibblesnbits/nibblesnbits/README.md

 > **I'm looking for work!**
 > My resume can be found [here](https://nibblesnbits.github.io/static/resume.pdf).

-My name is Stephen Collins, and I am a Software Architect, currently serving as the Technical Lead at [Ostrich](https://getostrich.com).
-I am also the creator of [UnAd](https://theunad.com), a direct-to-consumer SMS marketing platform.
+My name is Stephen Collins, and I am a Software Architect, currently serving as the Technical Lead at [Ostrich](https://getostrich.com) and a contractor for PricewaterhouseCoopers.
 I'm not just a programmer, not just a coder.
 I have spent the last 25+ years of my life focused on honing my skills in creating high quality software.
 I craft products that I can be proud of.

 After spending the last 10 years in various professional development roles, I can confidently say I am not your typical code monkey.
 Not because I would be so brash to assume I am inherently more talented or intelligent than my colleagues, but simply that I care.
 I care about the quality of my code.
 I care about the experience of the users of the software I write and contribute to.
 I care about the level of pain other developers may have to deal with when modifying code I have written.
 I care about the long-term effects of changes to a codebase.